-Vendors must include on the Bid Form a list of at least four (4) references\ with whom they have contracted to do similar work by including the company name, telephone number and a contact person. \You are not permitted to use a reference from Rhode Island Judiciary.
+Respondents must include on the Bid Form a list of at least four (4) references with whom they have contracted to do similar work by including the company name, telephone number, and contact person.
 Respondents must also include an overview of their company's experience including, but not limited to, the number of years the company has been providing these services, the size of the company (including the number of employees and locations), a description of work undertaken that is similar to what is being requested in this RFP, and certifications that show a knowledge of equipment that would be serviced under this contract.

-Four (4) copies of your proposal must be submitted at the time of submission.
+Four (4) copies of the proposal must be submitted at the time of submission.
 Proposals must be in the following format:

-- Bid Form;
+- o Bid Form;

-- Company overview; and
+- o Company overview; and

-- All licensing, certification and permits as required in the Section 2.0
+- All licensing, certification, and permits as required in Section 2.0 -

-Scope of Work.
+Scope of Work, if applicable.